Momo Kohgo

-Shieru Wakana (若菜 シエル, Wakana Shieru) better known by her ring name Momo Kohgo (向後 桃, Kōgo Momo) is a Japanese professional wrestler.
+Momo Kohgo (向後 桃, Kōgo Momo) is a Japanese professional wrestler.
 She works for World Wonder Ring Stardom, where she is a member of Stars.

-A former model and actress, Kohgo is also known for her time in P's Party and Actwres girl'Z.
+Kohgo is also known for her time in P's Party and Actwres girl'Z.

 Professional wrestling career

 Japanese independent circuit (2019–2021)

 Beginning as a freelancer, Kohgo is known for competing in multiple promotions of the Japanese independent scene.
 She competed in one of Pro Wrestling Wave's signature events, the 2021 Young Block Oh!
 Oh! division of the Catch the Wave tournament where she competed in the "Block A", scoring a total of two points after going against Tomoka Inaba, Ami Miura and Shizuku Tsukata.
 At New Ice Ribbon #1013 ~ RibbonMania 2019, an event promoted by Ice Ribbon on December 30, 2019, Kohgo competed in Tequila Saya's retirement 44-person gauntlet match which ended in a time-limit draw and also involved notable opponents such as Ken Ohka, Munenori Sawa, Manami Toyota, Ram Kaicho, Rina Shingaki, Matsuya Uno and many others.
 She is also known for competing in the "P's Party" branch of events.
 At Ice Ribbon P's Party #75 on May 19, 2021, she fell short to Madeline in a number one contender's match for the IW19 Championship.